julianburr/julianburr.de/src/pages/til/the-css-element-function.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Using the Little-Known CSS element() Function to Create a Minimap Navigator <a href="https://t.co/XQc5a3Smhk">https://t.co/XQc5a3Smhk</a> <a href="https://t.co/U23Er74p3c">pic.twitter.com/U23Er74p3c</a></p>&mdash; CSS-Tricks (@css) <a href="https://twitter.com/css/status/1092861635440578560?ref_src=twsrc%5Etfw">February 5, 2019</a></blockquote>

-The short take of this awesome article is that there is a CSS method called `element()`, that allows you to take a "snapshot" of a speicifc DOM element (given via CSS selector) and lets you use that snapshot afterwards.
-The example given is for the minimap (preview) panel common in most modern IDEs.
+The short take of this awesome article is that there is a CSS method called `element()`, that allows you to take a "snapshot" of a specific DOM element (given via CSS selector) and lets you use that snapshot afterwards e.g. as a background image.
+One obvious use case would be for creating a minimap like panel with a preview of the whole document, as it's common in most modern IDEs.

 ```html
 <!-- HTML of the element you want to use e.g. as background -->